TLamanna/portfolio/content/grants.md

 layout: grants
 ---

 This is my Grants page.
-Below you'll find projects that I'm involved in that have successfully been awarded grants!
+Below you'll find projects that I'm involved in that have successfully been awarded grants!!